-You can toggle keyboard shortcuts on and off using the Pause or Break key on the computer keyboard.
-When shortcuts are enabled (known as map mode), the computer keyboard is mapped to the shortcuts; when disabled, text entry via the computer keyboard is possible.
-The current status is shown in the Command Line Toolbar; see Figure 31.1, "Keyboard Status in the Command Line Toolbar".
-Whenever possible, Hog 4 OS intelligently disables the keyboard shortcuts when text entry is expected (after pressing Set or double clicking in a cell).
-When the text entry session is completed, the shortcuts are automatically re-enabled.
+Many functions of Hog 4 OS's can be executed using a standard QWERTY keyboard.
+To enable keyboard shorcuts press the Pause/Break key or Control + Q on the keyboard until MAP is shown as the keyboard mode on the Command Line Toolbar; see Figure 31.1, "Keyboard Status in the Command Line Toolbar".
+Hog 4 OS disables the keyboard shortcuts (MAP mode) when text entry is expected (for example, after pressing Set or double clicking in a cell).
+When a text entry session is completed, MAP mode is automatically re-enabled if it was previously enabled.

-By default, shortcuts are disabled when you start a show.
-When shortcuts are disabled, only the shortcut mapped to the Set key remains functional to allow quick labeling from the external keyboard.
+When keyboard shortcuts are disabled, only the shortcut mapped to the Set key remains functional to allow quick labeling from the external keyboard.